Christopher Vogler

-Early life and education

-Born in Missouri, Vogler studied filmmaking at the USC School of Cinema-Television.

 Career

-Vogler has worked for Disney studios, Fox 2000 pictures, and Warner Bros. in the development department.
-He contributed story material to the Disney animated feature The Lion King.
+Vogler was born in Missouri and studied filmmaking at the USC School of Cinema-Television in Los Angeles.
+He has worked for Disney studios, Fox 2000 Pictures, and Warner Bros. in the development department.
+He contributed story material for the Disney animated feature The Lion King.

-He has also taught in the USC School of Cinema-Television, Division of Animation and Digital Arts as well as at UCLA extension.
-He is President of the company Storytech Literary Consulting.
-It was founded in 1999 and its Vice President, Brad Schreiber, consults on scripts and books, using Vogler's approach.
+He has taught at the USC School of Cinema-Television, Division of Animation and Digital Arts in addition to the UCLA extension.
+He is the president of a company, Storytech Literary Consulting company, which he founded in 1999.
+The vice president of SLC, Brad Schreiber, consults on scripts and books, using Vogler's approach.

 Campbell and Writer's Journey

-Vogler was inspired by the writings of mythologist Joseph Campbell, particularly The Hero with a Thousand Faces, which detailed the Hero's Journey archetype in classical mythology.

-Vogler used Campbell's work to create a 7-page company memo for Hollywood screenwriters, A Practical Guide to The Hero with a Thousand Faces, which Vogler later developed into The Writer's Journey: Mythic Structure for Storytellers and Screenwriters in 1992, and then The Writer's Journey: Mythic Structure For Writers (ISBN 978-1-932907-36-0).
-Vogler has since spun off his techniques into worldwide masterclasses.
+Vogler was inspired by the writings of mythologist Joseph Campbell, particularly The Hero with a Thousand Faces, which covers the Hero's Journey archetype in classical mythology.
+Vogler used Campbell's work to create a company memo of seven pages for Hollywood screenwriters, A Practical Guide to The Hero with a Thousand Faces.
+Vogler later developed it into The Writer's Journey: Mythic Structure for Storytellers and Screenwriters in 1992, and The Writer's Journey: Mythic Structure For Writers (ISBN 978-1-932907-36-0).
+Since then he spun off his techniques into worldwide master classes.